semaphoreci/docs/jobs-yaml-reference_5bbc542d042863158cc7336b.md

 ### spec

-The `spec` property and its list of properties hold the specification of a job.
+The `spec` property holds a list of properties that hold the full specification of a job.

 #### agent

-The `agent` property requires one additional property named `machine`, that identifies the environment, that is the hardware of the Virtual machine and the Operating System of the Virtual Machine, in which the job will get executed.
+The `agent` property holds one additional property named `machine`, that identifies the environment, that is the hardware of the Virtual machine and the Operating System of the Virtual Machine, in which the job will get executed.